“Why can’t you just stop?”

 After the First Time, It’s No Longer a Choice

 Once an alcoholic or addict takes a drink or uses, no longer is addiction about willpower.
 The “solution to life” is discovered and it becomes a seemingly endless battle against taking the next drink or drug.
 Chasing the high is all too common for addicts and alcoholics.

 Repeated use of addictive substances reforms the neural pathways in the brain and causes a change in the way an alcoholic or addict processes these substances.
 The stimulating effects are chased endlessly in order to make themselves feel “right” or “okay”.

 The changes in brain function diminish after weeks, months, and years of discontinued use.
 The altered state of an alcoholic or addict’s brain doesn’t have to remain the same.
 If sobriety is sought after and maintained, they can lead happy, healthy lives free from alcohol dependence and drug abuse.

-Have you struggled with explaining to someone who asks if addition is about willpower?
+Have you struggled with explaining to someone who asks if the addiction is about willpower?
 Send them this blog post or the research article attached to help them better understand the underlying reasons for alcohol and drug abuse.